-And of course, there’s my red plaid onesie, complete with the bum flap I felt was mandatory despite the fact I never, ever use it (because accidents can happen, you know).
+And of course, there’s my red plaid onesie, complete with the bum flap I felt was mandatory despite the fact I never, ever use it.
 Why is it that watching TV feels so much better when you’re wearing a onesie?
 If you’ve ever owned a onesie, I’m pretty sure you know exactly what I mean.

 I love fall because making supper is super easy.